Net terms and trade credit: Here's what all small business owners need to know.

 To encourage clients to pay invoices sooner, most business owners will offer early payment discounts.
 For example, giving a 2% discount to clients who settle their accounts within 10 days is quite common.

 Most business owners know that some clients will take even longer to pay, no matter how generous the net terms.
 According to a recent analysis of over 20 million invoices, 64% of small businesses have to wait for late invoice payments.
-This in turn forces many small businesses, especially those that primarily transact with other small businesses (also known as SMB2Bs), to seek multiple other sources of business funding in order to keep operations going and growing.
+This in turn forces many small businesses, especially those that primarily transact with other small businesses (also known as SMB2Bs), to seek multiple other sources of business funding (including Fundbox) in order to keep operations going and growing.

 To deal with this reality, most business owners offering net payment terms also charge interest fees on late payments.